ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 If we need to specify the concrete node type of our pagination, we can do so by passing a Type as the constructor argument `[UsePaging(typeof(User))]`.

 The `UsePaging` attribute also allows us to configure some other properties, like `DefaultPageSize`, `MaxPageSize` and `IncludeTotalCount`.
-Example:

 ```csharp
 [UsePaging(MaxPageSize = 50)]